cequencer/jekyll-json-ld/README.md

 ## Example

-The object(s) are specified in the Front Matter of a template, page or post:
+The object(s) can, for example, be specified in the Front Matter of a template, page or post:
 ```
 ---
 layout: default